segeyy/fP-Auto-Build/README.md

 > [!IMPORTANT]
 > After choosing build, do for sure these commands:
 > ```shell
-> npm i -g pnpm
 > pnpm i --no-frozen-lockfile
-> pnpm build
 > ```
-> Because there's no gurantee that it will work without these commands and maybe there's no `dist/` folder.
+> Because there's no gurantees that it will work without these commands perfectly.

 - Now you need choose build folder which client you prefer using:
     - You can use `Vencord/` or any build folder like `Equicord/` for default Discord.
 But you need do `pnpm inject` command for injecting your default Discord, **make sure that you closed your default Discord fully**.